 Mizmor LeDavid (Hymn to David) is a congregation of about 75 families and individuals, most of whom live in the Talpiot and Baka neighborhoods of Jerusalem.
 Many are from the US and Canada, and we also have members from Germany, Hong Kong, Spain, Holland, Belgium, France, Argentina, Brazil, England, South Africa, and, of course, Israel.

 Mizmor LeDavid is named in memory of David Margolis, a friend and a powerfully iconoclastic journalist and novelist.
-As editor of the Los Angeles Jewish Journal and the Jerusalem Report and in his novels he used his fine eye for detail and his ear for language to craft subtle and complex challenges to the status quo.
+As an editor at the Los Angeles Jewish Journal and the Jerusalem Report and in his novels he used his fine eye for detail and his ear for language to craft subtle and complex challenges to the status quo.
 We remember and miss him.